nektro/zigmod/docs/commands/fetch.md

 zigmod fetch
 ```

 - This command takes no parameters and will generate a `deps.zig` in the root of your project.
+This is the file that you will then import into your `build.zig` to automatically add all the necessary packages and (any) C code that may be in your dependencies.
 - `deps.zig` is not typically checked into your source control.

 For a full reference on the fields available in `deps.zig` you can check [here](../deps.zig.md).